mauro3/Parameters.jl/docs/src/manual.md

 As mentioned in the README, the `@with_kw` macro can be used to decorate a named tuple and produce a named tuple constructor with those defaults.

-> Users of Julia v0.6 should be aware of this [caveat](https://github.com/JuliaLang/julia/issues/17240) that prohibits assignments like `@with_kw (f = f, x = x)`.
-This is a consequence of different scoping rules for keyword arguments in [v0.6](https://docs.julialang.org/en/stable/manual/functions/#Evaluation-Scope-of-Default-Values-1) and [v0.7](https://docs.julialang.org/en/latest/manual/functions/#Evaluation-Scope-of-Default-Values-1).

-> Users of v0.6 will also need to explicitly import `NamedTuples.jl`, since this functionality is not present in that version of base Julia.

 These named tuples can be defined as such:

 ```julia